-VOLT is the unit of electrical potential, equal to the difference of electrical potential between 2 points on a circuit.
+VOLT is the unit of electrical potential, equal to the difference of electrical potential between 2 points in a circuit.
 It could be compared to the pressure, or the push, on the water to move it through a pipe.

-AMPERE or AMPS is the unit used to measure the amount of current, that is, the number of electrically charged particles called electrons, that flows past a given point on a circuit each second.
+AMPERE or AMPS is the unit used to measure the amount of electrical flow; the number of electrically charged particles called electrons that flow past a given point in a circuit.
 It is similar to measuring the amount of water flowing through a pipe at any given point.
-The larger the pipe is, the more water that can flow past the point per second.
-Similarly, the bigger the wire is, the more current that can flow through it at any given point.
+The larger the pipe is, the more water that can flow past one given point per second.
+Similarly, the bigger the wire is, the more electricity that can flow past a given point.

 WATT is the unit of power.
-It indicates that rate at which a device converts electric current to another form of energy, either heat or motion, or to put it another way, the rate at which a device converts energy.
+It indicates that rate at which a device converts electric current to another form of energy, either heat or motion.
+Or to put it another way, the rate at which a device converts energy.